mmalessa/my-virtual-pizza-house/README.md

-# My Virtual Pizzeria
+# My Virtual Pizza House
 A space to explore PHP best practices
-...on the example of a pizzeria.
+...on the example of a pizza house.

 ## Kickstart
 ```shell